wp-plugins/sell-from-blog/readme.txt

 * First public release.

 == Upgrade Notice ==

+= 0.88 =
+* For some reason previous version did not upgrade the database correctly

 = 0.87 =
 * New features: admin notification, dashboard widget with statistics